-This arrangement is completely customizable and you can save customizations with the graph template:
+As previously mentioned, this arrangement is completely customizable and you can save customizations with the graph template:

 - To find out more about customizing of grouped and subgrouped plots, see The Plot Details Group Tab Controls. - To find out more about saving graphs as templates, see Graph Template Basics.